aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-24-linq-in-javascript.md

---- cson
+---
   title: "LINQ in JavaScript"
   metaTitle: "LINQ in JavaScript"
   description: "LINQ is just a pattern, this shows you how to produce it in JavaScript"
   revised: "2011-02-26"
   date: "2010-04-24"
-tags: ["linq","javascript"]
+  tags:
+    - "linq"
+    - "javascript"
   migrated: "true"
-urls: ["/linq-in-javascript"]
+  urls:
+    - "/linq-in-javascript"
-summary: """
+  summary: ""

-"""
 ---
 *Let me start by saying that I am aware that there is a [LINQ to JavaScript project on Codeplex][1] but this was done by me are more of an achidemic exercise/ challange.*